Kusatsu Onsen Guide: Soak Up the Fun in Japan's Premier Hot Springs Destination (Access, Hotels, Dining & More)

 Kusatsu Onsen, one of Japan’s Top Three Hot Springs boasting the most natural hot spring water in Japan, can be easily accessed from Tokyo by bus and train.
 Next time you’re seeking out a hot spring oasis in Japan to unwind and heal, make sure Kusatsu Onsen is on your list!

-*The information in this article is current as of January 2023.
+*This article was originally published in January 2023.
 Please check official websites for the latest information.

 Ran Tanaka is a Japanese writer and travel agency employee.
 After working as an editor for a major website, she switched to a travel company.
 She specializes in travel and food-related genres, and she has covered all 47 prefectures in Japan.
 She regularly travels to report on hidden gems, scenic spots, and the kinds of travel tips that only a travel industry insider can know.